wp-plugins/easy-table/readme.txt

 == Changelog ==

+= 0.5 =
+* Added: Ability to set attribute for each cell.
+* Added: Support and About tab in plugin options page.
+* Fixed: Table width attribute not work.
+* Removed: Equalize the number of columns in each row.

 = 0.4 =
-* Fixed: Option value can't override default value if option value is empty (if checkbox is uncecked).
+* Fixed: Option value can't override default value if option value is empty (if checkbox is unchecked).
 * Added: Optionally, tfoot now can be taken from last row.
 Example usage: [table tf="last"]somedata[/table]

 = 0.3 =